kwmorlock/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?
+`Middleware is sort of like an array of functions that get executed in the order they are introduced into the server code.`

-- [ ] Describe a Resource?
+- [X] Describe a Resource?
+`When designing a RESTful web api everything is a resource.
+Each resource is accessible via a unique URI.
+Resources can have multiple representations.
+Communication happens over a stateless protocol (HTTP).
+Resource management happens via HTTP methods.`

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?
+`We return HTTP status code 201 (created) for successful POST operations`

 - [ ] How can we partition our application into sub-applications?